zulip/zulip/docs/subsystems/widgets.md

 - /todo
 - /tictactoe

-These widgets are only turned on if you set the `ALLOW_SUB_MESSAGES` boolean to `True` in the appropriate `settings.py`.
-Currently the setting is only enabled for dev and our main community realm (chat.zulip.org).
-Also, only the webapp client provides the "widget experience".
-Other clients just show raw messages like "/poll" or "/ticactoe".
+The webapp client provides the "widget experience" by default.
+Other clients just show raw messages like "/poll" or "/ticactoe", and should be adding support for widgets soon.

 Our customers have long requested a poll/survey widget.
 See [this issue](https://github.com/zulip/zulip/issues/9736).